 In 2004 California Supreme Court reaffirmed Lake v.
 Reed in MacDonald v.
-Gutierrez rulling once again that unsigned copy of a police report attached to DS 367 is fully admissible under GC11513(c) .
-There is still an argument to be made as to specific statements admissibility from the police report; it is nevertheless clear, that as long as there is sufficient foundation for personal knowledge, many things in the police report are admissible.
+Gutierrez ruling once again that an unsigned copy of a police report attached to DS 367 is fully admissible under GC11513(c) .
+There is still an argument to be made as to specific statements’ admissibility from the police report; it is nevertheless clear, that as long as there is sufficient foundation for personal knowledge, many things in the police report are admissible.

 Los Angeles DUI lawyer can help you with your driver’s license suspension.
-Los Angeles DUI attorney defended over a thousand of drivers accused of DUI and driving on suspended license during his 13 years in practice.
-We can try to help you avoid mandatory jail time on some driving on suspended license tickets.
-For example a first DUI license suspension or a 2nd DUI license suspension is considered a more serious charge then a driver’s license suspension for a non-DUI related offense.
+Los Angeles DUI attorney defended over a thousand drivers accused of DUI and driving on a suspended license during his 13 years in practice.
+We can try to help you avoid mandatory jail time for driving on suspended license tickets.
+For example, a first DUI license suspension or a 2nd DUI license suspension is considered a more serious charge than a driver’s license suspension for a non-DUI-related offense.
 Often, DUI Attorney Los Angeles can successfully modify the charges to avoid a harsher penalty for driving on a suspended license after a DUI.
 Call our office to talk to Los Angeles DUI lawyer directly and to get a free attorney consultation about your case.

-A first DUI license suspension can involve a DMV action under Admin Per Se laws (CVC 13353.2), with no priors within 10 years, – that will cause a 4 month suspension of the driving privilege (CVC 13353.3 (b)(1)).
-In other words, if you have a DMV hearing and lose it, the DMV will suspend your driver’s license for 4 month.
+A first DUI license suspension can involve a DMV action under Admin Per Se laws (CVC 13353.2), with no priors within 10 years, – that will cause a 4-month suspension of the driving privilege (CVC 13353.3 (b)(1)).
+In other words, if you have a DMV hearing and lose it, the DMV will suspend your driver’s license for 4 months.

-So, if there is only the court conviction, the suspension is 6 month.
-If there is only an APS action, the suspension is 4 month.
-If there are both, conviction-related and APS suspensions, the suspension is 6 month, because under CVC 13353.3(c), when a driver suffers both, a court conviction and an APS suspension, the period of suspension can not exceed the longer of the two suspensions, which means that the driver’s license suspension is limited to 6 months with one exception (see below).
+So, if there is only a court conviction, the suspension is 6 months.
+If there is only an APS action, the suspension is 4 months.
+If there are both, conviction-related and APS suspensions, the suspension is 6 months, because under CVC 13353.3(f), when the driver’s license is suspended, the period of suspension can not exceed the length of the longer of the two suspensions, which means that the driver’s license suspension is limited to 6 months with one exception (see below).

-CAVEAT: if the driver had .20 percent alcohol in his blood and the court required the driver to enroll in a 9 month alcohol education program, the DMV, even on a fist DUI license suspension, can suspend the license for 10 month, so the total suspension will be, the longest of the two – 10 month.
+EXCEPTION: if the driver had .20 percent alcohol in his blood and the court required the driver to enroll in a 9-month alcohol education program, the DMV, even on a first DUI license suspension, can suspend the license for 10 months, so the total suspension will be, the longest of the two – 10 month.
 (CVC 23538)

-If the driver wants to wait out the suspension time, or otherwise is not eligible for a restricted license, he can wait 6 month and provide (1) evidence of insurance (2) evidence of completion of the alcohol education program at that time to receive his regular license back.
+If the driver wants to wait out the suspension time, or otherwise is not eligible for a restricted license, he can wait 6 months and provide (1) evidence of insurance and (2) evidence of completion of the alcohol education program at that time to receive his regular license back.